 Focus Groups and Advisory Committees: The SEA has several standing focus groups and advisory committees composed of teachers and administrators as well as some focus groups and advisory committees that have been replaced or updated over the course of implementation of the state's education reform initiatives.
-These include Academic Advisory. now known as REAC3H Checkpoint, which includes curriculum directors and assistant superintendents from LEAs; Curriculum Consortium, a former collaborative of curriculum directors and administrators focused on implementation of state academic content standards and curriculum mapping processes; Content Area Consortia, composed of content experts, instructional facilitators, and district administrators; Title III Part A Consortium; and the Title I Committee of Practitioners, to name a few.
+These include Teaching and Learning Consortium, Academic Advisory. now known as REACH Checkpoint, which includes curriculum directors and assistant superintendents from LEAs; Curriculum Consortium, a former collaborative of curriculum directors and administrators focused on implementation of state academic content standards and curriculum mapping processes; Content Area Consortia, composed of content experts, instructional facilitators, and district administrators; Title III Part A Consortium; and the Title I Committee of Practitioners; an SLDS Advisory Committee of LEA superintendents and key LEA personnel in the fall of 2011 to develop and then implement the state's FY2012 State Longitudinal Data System (SLDS) Grant, to name a few.
+The newly elected State Superintendent of Public Instruction was inaugurated on January 12, 2015.
+The Deputy Superintendent for Academic Affairs began with the SEA on February 9, 2015 and set a conference call with USDE for February 20, 2015 to establish what was required to submit the ESEA Flexibility Waiver.
+Weekly conference calls have continued to ensure ESEA Flexibility requirements are appropriately addressed.
+Beginning in March 2015, focus groups and advisory committees including the Title I Committee of Practitioners, the TLE Commission, the Metro Teaching and Learning Consortium, the Oklahoma Advisory Council on Indian Education, the Oklahoma Business & Education Coalition, the Oklahoma administrator organization and others were consulted and invited to comment regarding the ESEA Flexibility Waiver to be submitted March 31, 2015.
+A meeting with the Governor's Secretary of Education allowed for review of the proposed submission and opportunity for comments and questions.
+There were many comments and suggestions from these stakeholder meetings that are part of the 31, 2015 submission.

-State Superintendent Janet Barresi has engaged in a comprehensive listening tour across the State since taking office in January 2011.
-The listening tour site visits are focused on in-depth engagement with teachers, administrators, students, and parents.
-Site visits have been extremely effective in gathering information about the full spectrum of viewpoints, from anxieties to aspirations and from best practices to innovative strategies.
-Many of the suggestions provided during this listening tour have been implemented in Oklahoma's ESEA Flexibility Request.
+State Superintendent Hofmeister Janet Barresi has engaged in a comprehensive listening tour across the State since taking office in January 2015 January 2011.
+The listening tour site visits are focused on in-depth engagement with teachers, administrators, students, and parents, and community stakeholders.
+Site School visits have been extremely effective in gathering information about the full spectrum of viewpoints, from anxieties to aspirations and from best practices to innovative strategies.
+Many of the suggestions provided during this listening tour have been will be implemented in Oklahoma's ESEA Flexibility Request.

-The REAC3H Network was designed in 2011to provide training, collaboration, and partnerships throughout the State to facilitate the implementation of statewide initiatives, including state academic content standards and the TLE.
+The REACH Network was designed in 2011 to provide training, collaboration, and partnerships throughout the State to facilitate the implementation of statewide initiatives, including state academic content standards and the TLE.
 As will be discussed in Section 1.B, the SEA's Offices of Instruction, Educator Effectiveness, and Assessment developed Toolkits for use by LEAs in implementing the state academic content standards and TLE.
-After release of the first toolkit, REAC3H Network leaders provided suggestions for improvement and volunteered to serve on a Toolkit Development Committee.
+After release of the first toolkit, REACH Network leaders provided suggestions for improvement and volunteered to serve on a Toolkit Development Committee.
 This is just one example of how teachers and administrators are providing guidance for the reform initiatives in Oklahoma.